-Andrea has contributed chapters to the anthologies Life in the Age of Drone Warfare (Parks and Kaplan 2017), Captivating Technology: Race, Carceral Technoscience, and Liberatory Imagination in Everyday Life (Benjamin 2019), The Nature of Police (Correia and Wall 2020), and Counterpoints: Bay Area Data and Stories for Resisting Displacement, 1970–2017 (Anti-Eviction Mapping Project 2020).
-Her work has appeared in Media Fields Journal and Gender, Place & Culture, as well as a co-authored article with Caren Kaplan forthcoming in Public Culture in September 2019.
+Andrea has contributed chapters to the anthologies Life in the Age of Drone Warfare (Parks and Kaplan 2017), Captivating Technology: Race, Carceral Technoscience, and Liberatory Imagination in Everyday Life (Benjamin 2019), The Nature of Police (Correia and Wall 2021), and Counterpoints: Bay Area Data and Stories for Resisting Displacement, 1970–2017 (Anti-Eviction Mapping Project 2020).
+Her work has appeared in Media Fields Journal and Gender, Place & Culture, as well as a co-authored article with Caren Kaplan in Public Culture (2019).
 Andrea also co-edited the 2017 Antipode online forum “Algorithmic Governance” with Jeremy Crampton.

 Andrea previously earned her MA in Women's, Gender, and Sexuality Studies from Georgia State University in 2014.